sanowl/Mesa-Optimizer-Detection-Framework/README.md

 ## Executive Summary

+**Status = Research Prototype**
+This repository is an *experimental* playground for mesa-optimizer–detection ideas.
+It implements several plausible signals (gradients, activations, behavioural probes, causal interventions) **but has *not* been validated on real deceptive models**—because such models do not yet exist in the public domain.
+Use it to prototype methods, run toy benchmarks and build intuition, **not** to make deployment-critical safety decisions.

+In short: *it's code for a hard open research problem, not a production detector.*

 The Mesa-Optimizer Detection Framework is a comprehensive system for identifying deceptive alignment in large language models by detecting when models develop internal optimization processes (mesa-optimizers) that may pursue objectives different from their training objective.
 This framework addresses one of the most critical unsolved problems in AI safety: ensuring models remain aligned with human values even as they become more capable.

 ## Problem Statement